brunosilvadev/brunosilvadev/README.md

 With a career evolved from being a dedicated developer to a team lead, I've had the privilege to guide and mentor several junior engineers and watched them grow into proficient contributors to our field.
 I believe in the power of a strong team and the transformative impact of supportive leadership.

-## What am I up to? 🛠️

-Currently, I'm leading a brilliant team of engineers, working in an environment where C# dances with Typescript, SQL Server plays in the .Net and .Net Core arena, and Angular orchestrates the frontend.
-We deploy everything on Azure using CI/CD pipelines, with Git as our trusty sidekick.

 ## What's next on my learning roadmap? 🧭

 You're never too experienced to stop learning, right?
 Here are the technologies I'm planning to explore next: